 Singapore is preparing for a future where solar energy could form a more significant portion of our energy mix.
 To do this, EMA has been taking proactive steps to facilitate solar energy's deployment, while ensuring that the power grid remains stable.
 Due to the intermittent nature of solar, there are limitations to deploying solar on a large scale to generate electricity reliably in Singapore.

 We see energy storage systems (ESS) as a game-changer that will play an important role in enabling solar adoption.
 ESS is able to capture energy produced at a particular time to be used later.
 Technological improvements in ESS have also reduced the cost of deployment and increased the range of services that ESS can provide to the power system.

 Though adoption of ESS in Singapore is still nascent, we are actively encouraging the industry to adopt ESS solutions.
 These include:

 Energy Storage Systems (ESS) for Singapore Policy Paper (2018)

 EMA has reviewed the policies and regulations relating to ESS and published a policy paper on Energy Storage Systems for Singapore.
 This is intended to provide clarity to industry and consumers on the deployment of ESS in Singapore and the current regulatory framework.
 The paper also provides guidance on the potential applications for ESS in Singapore, such as helping to integrate higher levels of solar and managing solar intermittency.

 The policy paper is meant to be a "living" document.
 EMA will continue to review existing policies and regulations, to ensure that they are relevant to support evolving ESS business models and innovations.
-The policy paper can be found here.
+View the policy paper

 Launch of Intermittency Pricing Mechanism (IPM) (2018)